Leamington Green Connections

 Wellbeing in the Woods: 5 Week Course

-Join us at Leam Valley Nature Reserve to explore the '5 ways to Wellbeing'; Connect, Take Notice, Be Active, Learn Something New and Give Back.
-This is a gentle course and open to everybody, but please note that unfortunately parts of the reserve are not accessible by wheelchairs.
+Join us on Friday mornings, 10-12am to explore the '5 ways to Wellbeing'; Connect, Take Notice, Be Active, Learn Something New and Give Back.
+This is a gentle course and open to anyone over 18, but please note that unfortunately parts of the reserve are not accessible by wheelchairs.